benkuper/BenTo/README.md

 ## Documentation

-The documentation can be found at: https://bkuperberg.gitbook.io/bento-docs/
+The documentation can be found at: [The Crazy Bento Documentation](https://benkuper.notion.site/The-Crazy-Bento-Documentation-ee3a243320814347996ad9005de4397d)

 ## Discord